-He/she enjoys running/chasing type of activities with other children.
-He/she can play with toys besides other children He/she can share the focus of play and join in playing with them.
-He/she talks/signs to others while playing with them.
+- □ Does he/she enjoy running/chasing type of activities with other children? - □ Does he/she play with toys besides other children? - Does he/she share the focus of play with other children and join in playing with them? - Does he/she talk/sign to others while playing with them?